MoldyMacaroniX/dashword.net/_src/posts/dashword-launches-thumbnail-live-a-new-website-to-preview-your-youtube-thumbnail.md

 - [Preview your video on the YouTube homepage alongside other videos](https://www.thumbnail.live/feed/)
 - [Preview your YouTube comments before you post them](https://www.thumbnail.live/comment/)

 Check out Thumbnail.live today!
 If you would like to contact Thumbnail.live support, you can [contact us](/contact/), just specify that you are looking for Thumbnail.live support and not Dashword.net support!
+You can [read more about Thumbnail.live support with this link](https://www.thumbnail.live/support/contact/).